 The first time he went on a date with this junior called Max, Joy had just followed him around, wanted “to make sure that he was safe and that Max wasn’t a prick”.
 Turns out, Max was a prick only Eliot realized that after five months of dating him.

-There was always sometime cryptic about Joy, as if she wasn’t trying too hard, but made it seem like she wasn’t trying at all.
-She made Eliot nervous, ironically she was the only girl who could made him nervous.
+There was always something cryptic about Joy, as if she wasn’t trying too hard, but made it seem like she wasn’t trying at all.
+She made Eliot nervous, ironically she was the only girl who could make him nervous.
 He was in love with her, but not.
 He definitely would have been if she were a guy.
 But she wasn’t instead she became his best friend, which happened as abruptly as this sentence, it was very sudden.

 Eliot had just joined instagram, and her DM popped up, waiting to be answered and after a few day they were hanging out and Eliot was telling her very intimate stuff he had never mentioned to even a single living soul before – like how gay he was – and madly in love with the way her hair smelled.